warmtint0806/onos-sample-swswapp/README.md

+# Switching Switch App dev tutorial

-This project will serve as a step-by-step onos-p4 development tutorial.
+This project will serve as a step-by-step onos-p4 development tutorial extended from the template app tutorial provided in the official onos wiki.
 Hopefully, I'd like to summarize the basic how-to with sufficient relevant details required to make an p4/app such as

 0) how to setup an onos dev environment